wpmetabox/mb-custom-post-type/readme.txt

 2. Edit custom post type

 == Changelog ==

+= 1.4 =
+- Add export to PHP code, so you can just copy and paste into your theme or plugin.
+- Add option to enable/disable "Custom Fields" meta box.
+- Fix "menu_position" doesn't work.

 = 1.3.1 =
 - Improvement: Add option to hide taxonomy meta box in the edit page.